ghoomfrog/silili/README.md

 	<dd>*imagining* You would be a bird. (<i>lit.</i> [in the context of] imagination, you are bird)
 </dl>

-The last sentence can also be flipped: *kaj ta a mul, mi a mul*.
+The last two sentences can also be flipped:

+- *kaj ta a mul, mi a mul*.
+- *ta a kiw kaj lam*.

 ### In Min Si: